mbarcia/CSV-Payments-PoC/docs/guide/handling-file-operations.md

 ## Example Implementation

-For a complete implementation, see the CSV Payments example where manual resources handle file download operations while the framework generates standard DTO processing endpoints.
+For a complete implementation, see the reference implementation where manual resources handle file download operations while the framework generates standard DTO processing endpoints.

 This approach provides the best of both worlds: automatic generation for standard operations and custom handling for specialized requirements.